David-OConnor/pyflow/README.md

 `Pipenv` and `Poetry` both address this problem.
 Some reasons why this tool is different:

 - It keeps dependencies in the project directory, in `__pypackages__`, and doesn't modify files outside the project directory.

+- It doesn't use Pip.

-- It's dependency resolution and locking is much faster due to using a cached database of dependencies, vice downloading and checking each package.
+- Its dependency resolution and locking is faster due to using a cached database of dependencies, vice downloading and checking each package, or relying on the incomplete data available on the `pypi warehouse`.

 - Multiple versions of a dependency can be installed, allowing resolution of conflicting sub-dependencies.

-- Doesn't use `Pip`.
-Only uses a virtualenv for Python binaries/scripts.

 - By not requiring Python to install or run, it remains intallation-agnostic.
 This is especially important on Linux, where there may be several versions of Python installed, with different versions and access levels.
 This avoids complications, especially for new users.
 It's common for Python-based CLI tools to not run properly when installed from `pip` due to the `PATH` not being configured in the expected way.
+Rust is both a natural choice for making a standalone CLI app, and an example of well-designed dependency management.

-- If multiple python versions are found, it allows the user to select the desired one to set up the environment with.
+- If multiple Python installations are found, it allows the user to select the desired one to set up the environment with.

 `Conda` addresses this as well, but focuses on maintining a separate repository